ApeironTsuka/wooting-sdk/README.md

 ## Analog:
 ```
-analog.autoUpd: Setting to true will start a 5ms loop auto-updating internal buffers.
-This changes the readKey, readLoc, and readFull behavior to only use the internal buffer rather than calling refreshBuffer().
-Setting to false stops this loop.
 analog.readFull: Returns an object in the format { total: keysRead, keys: [ Key0Code, Key0Level, Key1Code, ... ] }.
 analog.getFull: Queries the keyboard for the analog state of (mostly) all keys.
 For the One, it returns the analog values for keys 0 through 86 (ANSI) or 87 (ISO).
 For the Two, it returns the values for keys 0 through 110 (ANSI) or 111 (ISO).
 This does NOT update the internal buffers and is mostly useful for debugging.
 ```